jessarcher/jessarcher.com/source/_posts/closing-modals-with-the-back-button-in-a-vue-spa.md

 &mdash; a social wish list and gift reminder service, built with a Vue SPA front end and Laravel back end.

-One of the most popular tips I had was something I called "Modal Back Router Hack" because it was easier to give a silly name and demo it straight away, rather than try to explain it.
+One of the most popular tips I shared is something I call the "Modal Back Router Hack", because it's easier to give a ~~silly~~ catchy name and demo it, rather than try to explain it.

 ## Demo

-<div class="embed-container"><iframe src="https://www.youtube.com/embed/grRhJsn0wB0" frameborder="0" allowfullscreen></iframe></div>
+<div class="embed-container"><iframe src="https://www.youtube.com/embed/hSW6D4F8OMU" frameborder="0" allowfullscreen></iframe></div>

-When the modal dialog is opened, pressing the back button closes the dialog, instead of navigating to the previous page in the browser history (which is probably a completely different page).
-In a multi-step modal window, the back button can even go to the previous step.
+When the modal dialog is open, pressing the back button closes it.
+On a multi-step modal dialog, the back button can even navigate backwards through the steps!

-This might not seem like a huge deal on a desktop app, but on a mobile, where a modal dialog like this will often be displayed full-screen, and with phones having back buttons and back gestures, I believe it's far more frustrating for the back button to not close the modal.
+On most web apps, pressing the back button while a modal dialog is open will navigate to the previous page, rather than closing the modal.
+This can be very frustrating!
+It might not seem like a huge deal on a desktop app, but on a mobile, where a modal like this will often be full-screen, and with phones having back buttons and back gestures, I believe it's a huge user experience improvement.

 ## Using Vue Router "Navigation Guards"